bitcoincashalex/gabriola-connects-live/README.md

 ## License

-MIT
+Free!

 ## Contact

 Built for the Gabriola Island community.
 Questions or feedback?
-Post on the BBS!
+Post on the Forum!